RocketChat/docs-old/6. Developer Guides/Realtime-API/1. Method Calls/01. Login/README.md

 A sucessful call will return the same message as an sucessful login (which it is).

+## About token expiration date
+As the token expires, you have to call the login method again in order to obtain a new token with a new expiration date.

+NB: You don't have to wait until the token is expired before asking for a new token.

 ## See Also
 * [Logout][1]